mwcraig/astro_research_setup/docs/calibration/reducer.md

 3. Change directory in the terminal into the folder you made.
 4. Type `reducer` in the terminal (then hit enter).
 5. Type `ipython notebook` in the terminal (then hit enter).
-6. Walk through the reduction notebook using either the default data that comes with reducer.
+6. Walk through the reduction notebook using either the default data that comes with reducer (if this is your first time using reducer) or the actual data you need to reduce.